Co-Occurring Disorders and Treatment

-- There is partial treatment that involves treating only the disorder that is considered primary.
+- Partial treatment that involves treating only the disorder that is considered primary.

-- Then there is sequential treatment which involves treating the primary disorder first and treating the secondary disorder after the primary disorder has been stabilized.
+- Sequential treatment which involves treating the primary disorder first and treating the secondary disorder after the primary disorder has been stabilized.

-- Another one is parallel treatment which involves the client receiving mental health services from one provider and addictions services from another.
+- Parallel treatment which involves the client receiving mental health services from one provider and addictions services from another.

-One of the most effective treatments is an integrated one.
+- Integrated treatment is the most effective of all types.
 This involves a seamless blending of treatments into a single systematic treatment package.
 In this approach, both disorders are considered primary.

-To support the statement, here are some statistics veiled out of a study conducted by the Journal of the American Medical Association (JAMA):
+To support the statement, here are some statistics from a study conducted by the Journal of the American Medical Association (JAMA):